Skip to main content

 Who uses it

 Form I-601 is used by applicants who are otherwise inadmissible to the United States to apply for a waiver of certain grounds of inadmissibility.
 This form allows applicants to seek permission to enter or remain in the U.S. by demonstrating that their inadmissibility would cause extreme hardship to a qualifying relative.
-Applicants for an immigrant, K, or V nonimmigrant visa found inadmissible during a visa interview, as well as those applying for adjustment of status to lawful permanent residence, may file for waivers of certain grounds of inadmissibility.
-Additionally, applicants for Temporary Protected Status (TPS), adjustment of status under NACARA 202 or HRIFA 902, and VAWA self-petitioners or their children may also seek waivers.
-Special Immigrant Juveniles (SIJ) based on an approved Form I-360 can file for waivers of most grounds listed in INA section 212(a).
-Ensure you submit all 11 pages of this form and review the official instructions to verify that you meet the filing requirements for Form I-601.
+Applicants for an immigrant, K, or V nonimmigrant visa found inadmissible during a visa interview, as well as those seeking adjustment of status to lawful permanent residence, may file for waivers.
+Additionally, applicants for Temporary Protected Status (TPS), Special Immigrant Juveniles (SIJ), and VAWA self-petitioners or their children may also apply for waivers of certain grounds of inadmissibility.
+Ensure you submit all 11 pages of this form and review the official instructions to verify that you meet all filing requirements for Form I-601.

 When it is used